aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2021/aspose-slides-for-net-21-8-release-notes/_index.md

 ![animated GIF](pres.gif)

-### Method IChartDataWorkbook.CalculateFormulas() has been added ###
+### IChartDataWorkbook.CalculateFormulas and ChartDataWorkbook.CalculateFormulas methods have been added ###

-The method IChartDataWorkbook.CalulateFormulas() has been added.
-The method implements an explicit formulas calculation within the workbook.
+[IChartDataWorkbook.CalulateFormulas](https://apireference.aspose.com/slides/net/aspose.slides.charts/ichartdataworkbook/methods/calculateformulas) and [ChartDataWorkbook.CalulateFormulas](https://apireference.aspose.com/slides/net/aspose.slides.charts/chartdataworkbook/methods/calculateformulas) methods have been added.
+These methods provide the functionality of an explicit formulas calculation within the workbook.
 The calculation performers in two steps:
 - check for unsupported formulas within the entire workbook.
 If found, the CellUnsupportedDataException will be thrown.
 Values will not be updated.
 - if the unsupported formulas check was passed, formulas will be calculated for the workbook, and cells values will be updated.